 • Das Fenster ist über dem Waschbecken.
 (The window is above the sink.)

-Language Notes for English Speakers
+Instruction Language Notes

 These lessons would not be possible without our amazing partners🙏